-6.144 Module: Modern Radio Systems Engineering [M-ETIT-100427] Μ Responsible: Prof. Dr.-Ing.
-Thomas Zwick Organisation: KIT Department of Electrical Engineering and Information Technology Part of: Interdisciplinary Subject Credits Grading scale Duration Language Level Version Recurrence Grade to a tenth English 4 Each summer term 1 term 4 1 Mandatory T-ETIT-100735 Modern Radio Systems Engineering 4 CR Zwick
+6.142 Module: Modern Radio Systems Engineering [M-ETIT-100427]

+Organisation: KIT Department of Electrical Engineering and Information Technology

+CreditsGrading scaleRecurrenceDurationLanguageLevelVersion4Grade to a tenthEach summer term1 termEnglish41

+Mandatory T-ETIT-100735 Modern Radio Systems Engineering 4 CR Zwick

 The success control is carried out as part of an oral overall examination (approx. 20 minutes) of the selected courses, which in total meet the minimum requirement for LP.